-This just in: Your height may play a role in determining when you go into labor.
-A new study published this summer in the journal PLOS Medicine linked a mother’s height to her chances for preterm birth.
-The study, out of the Center for Prevention of Preterm Birth at Cincinnati Children’s Hospital, found that the shorter the woman, the shorter her pregnancy may be.
+Might sound unlikely, but your height may play a role in determining when you go into labor!
+A new study published in the journal PLOS Medicine linked a mother’s height to her chances of preterm birth.
+The study, at the Center for Prevention of Preterm Birth at Cincinnati Children’s Hospital, found that the shorter the woman, the shorter her pregnancy may be.

-This study tracked the pregnancies and births of 3,500 moms and babies in Finland, Norway, and Denmark.
-While the study did not draw conclusions as to why mom’s height plays a role, some experts are offering their own ideas.
-Height, they say, may affect a woman’s uterus and pelvis size – meaning babies conceived by these moms would have less room to develop and this might prompt an early exit.
+This study tracked the pregnancies and births of 3500 moms and babies in Finland, Norway, and Denmark.
+While the study did not draw conclusions as to why the mothers’ height plays a role, some experts are offering their own ideas.
+Height, they say, may affect a woman’s uterus and pelvis size – meaning that babies conceived by these moms would have less room to develop, and this might prompt an early exit.

-The best thing shorter moms-to-be can do for their little ones is to be at their healthiest throughout pregnancy: Be mindful about weight gain, never miss a prenatal appointment, and be sure to take in the right nutrients through a prenatal vitamin and a balanced diet.
+The best thing shorter moms-to-be can do for their little ones is to be at their healthiest throughout pregnancy.
+Be mindful about weight gain, never miss a prenatal appointment, and be sure to take in the right nutrients through a prenatal vitamin and balanced diet.